pnandez/pnandez/README.md

 ## Hi there 👋
 ### I´m Pablo, a Junior Software Engineer who just finished my Computer Science degree.
-I like working on any kind of project, nevertheless I prefer web development as frontend, backend of even Fullstack
+I like working on any kind of project, nevertheless I prefer web development as frontend, backend or even Fullstack

 ## 💻 Technologies & Interests
   - Java